 Membership into cohousing is largely self-selecting.
-Through a gradual process of learning more about the initiative, what is involved, and getting to know your potential neighbours, you will begin to have an idea if this is a suitable housing solution for you and your family or not.
+Through a gradual process of learning more about the initiative, what is involved, and getting to know your potential neighbours, you will begin to have an idea if this is a suitable housing solution (and lifestyle!) for you and your family.
+If you are interested in learning more, we invite you to complete the Membership Questionnaire and begin to discover what the future may hold!
+We look forward to hearing from you!

 Lot selection is determined by the date this questionnaire is completed.